 Confidential health care for Brown students.
-450 Brook St, across from the Nelson Fitness Center.
+13 Brown Street, across from Keeney Quad.

 Nursing Services 401-863-1330

 Nurses are available for phone consultation during business hours

 Student Support Deans, Dean of the Day available at 401-863-3145

 Seeks to support students who encounter a wide range of issues, connects them to resources that fit their situation, and serves as a sounding board to explore options and develop plans to help them manage the issue and its impact on their time at Brown and substance use disorders.
 The Dean for Recovery hosts the Early Sobriety at Brown group for students who are committed to abstinence.